 Lightning Hall is an artist who blends the soulful sound of early

-acoustic blues with folk, roots rock and other styles.
+acoustic and electric blues with folk, roots rock and other styles.
 Like revered

 jazz guitarist Django Reinhardt, he plays, and plays well, in spite of

 serious burn injuries to his hands.
 A regular performer in the Albuquerque, NM

 area for several years.
 He grew up in the Gulf Coast city of Galveston, TX.

 where he acquired a taste for blues, southern rock, country, R&B…